vpelss/Emogics_Tarot_Script_WP/README.md

 To create a new database:
 1: Set the 'emogic-databases' page to published (so you can use it as a parent page).
 2: Create a new page for the database and set it's parent page to 'emogic-databases' and set it to draft, not publish.
 This hides it from the public.
-3: Type or paste your flat file data base into the page and save it.
+3: Type or paste your flat file database into the page and save it.
 4: Set the 'emogic-databases' page to draft to hide it again.
+IMPORTANT: If you skip this step, your database is visible
+5: IMPORTANT: Ensure all your database files are set to draft.
+If you skip this step, your database is visible
-5: Note that you can have multiple 'emogic-databases' page sub folders. eg: /emogic-databases/runes/(pages/db)  and /emogic-databases/tarot/(pages/db)
+6: Note that you can have multiple 'emogic-databases' page sub folders. eg: /emogic-databases/runes/(pages/db)  and /emogic-databases/tarot/(pages/db)

 The format for the deck databases is: